 Generally, charity registration is required.
 In exceptional circumstances this requirement may be waived if there is strong supporting evidence that funds will be deployed exactly as agreed within a dependable organisational structure.

 Whirlwind’s primary focus is to enhance the potential for success in life of young and disadvantaged people who could not otherwise participate in the activities we fund.
 We define this group as being up to 25 years of age.
-The Trustees will consider applications for projects focused on older age groups but, as resources are limited, donations to this sector are very limited.
+The Trustees will consider applications for projects focused on older age groups seeking to achieve similar objectives, but our primary focus is always the young.

 Yes – but we prefer to support charities that have established a successful track record of delivery.